soohyunnie/dsc-chi-warmup-pca/README.md

 #### Interpret the graph
 - How many principle components should we choose based on this?
-- Is overfitting or overfitting a problem?
+- Is overfitting or underfitting a problem?

 #### Level up
 - Repeat the above but don't scale the data.
 Intepret the results.